chialab/docker-php/README.md

 ## Composer
 [Composer](https://getcomposer.org) is installed globally in all images.
 Please, refer to their documentation for usage hints.

-## Known issues
-- Image virtual size is over 600 MB 😞 Even though PHP official images themselves are over 450 MB, we will try to cut size down as much as we can.

 ## Contributing
 If you find an issue, or have a special wish not yet fulfilled, please [open an issue on GitHub](https://github.com/Chialab/docker-php/issues) providing as many details as you can (the more you are specific about your problem, the easier it is for us to fix it).